 Academic/Faculty, Physical Sciences, Public Health

 The College.
-Devoted to an interprofessional environment for academic programming and research, the College of Public Health, a CEPH-accredited school of public health, is a constellation of academic units of public health, health profession and social work disciplines, enrolling 4,300 students.
-The College’s research focuses on social, behavioral, and environmental inquiries, medical/health interventions, and basic science and is sponsored by the National Institutes of Health, National Science Foundation, Department of Defense, and other major funders.
-The College has recently launched a new Center focused on Community Engaged Research and Practice.
+Devoted to an interprofessional environment for academic programming and research, the College of Public Health, a CEPH-accredited school of public health, is a constellation of academic units of public health, social work, and health profession disciplines, enrolling approximately 4,200 students.
+The research focus of the College is on social, behavioral, and environmental inequities, medical/health interventions, and basic science, which are supported by funding from the National Institutes of Health, National Science Foundation, Department of Defense, and other major health funders.
+The College has recently launched a new Center focused on Community-Engaged Research and Practice.
 Together, we are harnessing the collective energies of our health-related disciplines through an emerging, innovative framework for interprofessional education.

-The University.
+The University and City.
 Temple is an urban, research-intensive Carnegie R1 university located in historic and culturally rich Philadelphia, the nation’s 6th largest city.
-The city was ranked 3rd by the New York Times as a world tourist destination.
+Philadelphia was ranked 3rd by the New York Times as a world tourist destination.
 The National Science Foundation ranks Temple among the top 100 universities in the country for research expenditures.
-Temple is the 6th largest provider of professional education in the nation and includes Schools of Medicine, Pharmacy, Podiatry, Law, and Dentistry and research centers including the NCI-designated Fox Chase Cancer Center and CPH’s Center for Obesity Research and Education.
+Temple is the 6th largest provider of professional education in the nation and includes Schools of Medicine, Pharmacy, Podiatry, Law, and Dentistry and a Center for Obesity Research and Education (CORE).